 Texas preliminary notices, however, become complicated because the requirements vary depending on your role and on the type of the project you are working on.
 And on top of that, you may also have to submit more than one preliminary notice for each month that you furnish labor or materials to a project.

-How To Apply a Preliminary Notice in Texas: A Swift Process
+How to Serve a Preliminary Notice in Texas: A Swift Process

-As mentioned, filing the preliminary notice in Texas can be as simple as following these steps.
+As mentioned, serving the preliminary notice in Texas can be as simple as following these steps.

 - Check the deadlines and timing requirements for your specific situation.